cheqd/cheqd-node/architecture/adr-list/adr-008-estimating-transaction-fees.md

 #### Gas estimation

-**Option 1: Client-side calculation**

-1. A gas estimation request could be built into the client libraries \(such as [VDR Tools](https://gitlab.com/evernym/verity/vdr-tools)\) used in applications using cheqd network
-2. The client library would use a precalculated adjustment coefficient to increase the chances of the transaction being committed.

-**Option 2: Use estimated values**
+**Option 1: Use estimated values** [Chosen]

 1. Estimated gas for most common transactions could be pre-calculated based on best-guess.
 2. This method can be used as a workaround in the absence of a formal gas estimation request in Cosmos.
 3. This approach can be used because gas needed to process simple transactions will remain constant over time.

+**Option 2: Client-side calculation** [Rejected]

+1. A gas estimation request could be built into the client libraries (such as [VDR Tools](https://gitlab.com/evernym/verity/vdr-tools)) used in applications using cheqd network
+2. The client library would use a precalculated adjustment coefficient to increase the chances of the transaction being committed.

 #### Fee price estimations

-**Option 1: Use fixed values**
+**Option 1: Use fixed values** [Chosen]

-1. Set a fixed recommended gas price on the cheqd network
+1. Set a fixed recommended gas price on the cheqd network: `1gas = 25ncheq`
-2. Embed the fixed value into applications
+2. Embed the fixed value into applications and provide a client 3 options with gas price `25ncheq`, `50ncheq` or `100ncheq`.
 3. This scenario is more likely to fail over time because validator operators can change gas prices.
+But fee will not be spent in this case.

-**Option 2: Dynamically calculate values**
+**Option 2: Dynamically calculate values** [Rejected]

 1. Gas prices can be dynamically determined based on recent transactions.
 2. Possible ways of estimation: